Are you vulnerable to union organizing?

 This free assessment will guide you to the right strategy to create employee advocates.

 Check out our proactive strategies that support positive employee relations.

-The successful efforts some organizations have made to create a great work environment and culture has led to the concept of becoming an employer of choice.
+The successful efforts some organizations have made to create a great work environment and culture have led to the concept of becoming an employer of choice.
 But what does being an “employer of choice” truly mean?
-Is it about being listed as a best company to work for… or is it something more?
+Is it about being listed as the best company to work for, or is it something more?